The Best Cuts of Raw Meat for Your Cat: A Nutritional Breakdown

 Nutritional Breakdown:

-Rabbit legs offer lean protein, perfect for cats with food sensitivities.
-They are low in fat yet rich in vitamins, such as B12, supporting the nervous system and energy levels.
-This hypoallergenic option fits well into any raw diet for cats, particularly those requiring a leaner protein source.
+Rabbit legs are lean protein, perfect for cats with food sensitivities.
+They are low in fat and high in vitamins like B12, for the nervous system and energy.
+This hypoallergenic option fits into any raw diet for cats, especially those that require a leaner protein source.

 Nutrient Content per 100g: